 There are three bus lines departing from central Athens that go directly to the airport.
 They operate every 15-30 minutes.
 You can purchase tickets from Metro stations.
 The routes and departure points are:

 You can catch a bus from the airport.
 The bus terminal can be found on the arrivals level at exits 4 and 5.
 They will take you to central Athens or Piraeus port.

 Why Athens Tips:

 - An English speaking hotline is available for all public transport enquiries:

 - Urban Rail Transport allows you to plan your route easily online by simply plugging in where you want to go, giving you the best route to consider, you can find it here

 Ferries in Greece

-The most popular way of getting from the mainland to the islands in Greece is by Ferry.
-They can get extremely busy during the summer months of July and August but are known for running to schedule.
-You can pre-book a taxi to take you to or pick you up from the port of Piraeus to meet your ferry.
+The most popular way of getting from the mainland to the islands in Greece is by ferry.
+They can get extremely busy during the summer months of June, July and August but are known for running on schedule.
+You can pre-book a taxi to take you to or from the port of Piraeus in Athens.